AikidoSec/firewall-dotnet/README.md

 * ✅ Allow you to block traffic by country
 * ✅ Allow you to block bots and AI scrapers
 * ✅ Allow you to allow traffic by ip per endpoint
+* ✅ Allow you to bypass the firewall by ip

 ## Supported libraries and frameworks